-Social Clubs gather people online and onsite for a variety of activities.
+Social clubs are online forums where individuals gather by professional affiliation to network, to mentor, and to share ideas.
 Social Clubs are free and open to anyone with a profile on EducationLaw.org.
 You do not need a paid membership to participate.

 Viewing all groups that are Social Clubs